TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 The first step is to get the data of T-shirts and storing it into a pandas data-frame.<br/>
 We get this data from Amazon's API Service.<br/>
-You can get the data file by clicking on this [link](https://drive.google.com/file/d/0BwNkduBnePt2LTRsVEg1WjJiSFk/view?usp=sharing).<br/>
+You can get the data file by clicking on this [link](https://drive.google.com/file/d/0BwNkduBnePt2LTRsVEg1WjJiSFk/view?usp=sharing).<br/
-It is a json file and you can store it in a data-framw using the following code :
+It is a json file and you can store it in a data-frame using the following code :

 ```python